Vert a cevron engrailled or between three bee skeps or.

 Mr. Knowlton has stayed on in the area and has expanded his family’s overseas trade to wine and they now do a brisk business, as the English are so fond of sweet wines and their claret.
 He travels regularly between London and Bordeaux and has not yet married, although M. du Lac’s sister (the one from Sarlat) is actively looking for a suitable match for him.
 In the meantime he enjoys a bachelor's life of good fellowship, good food, music and his pipe.

-Mr. Knowlton may sometimes be seen in his alternative persona of Gaius Septimius Lucianus, a Roman officer stationed in 3rd century Syria.
+Mr. Knowlton may often be seen in his alternative persona of G. Septimius Lucianus, a Roman officer of the Cohors XX Palmyrenorum, stationed in 3rd century Dura-Europos, Syria.

 Offices & Positions